-21. With the agreement of the Waimakariri District Council Planning Manager and Canterbury Regional Council Attention: Regional Leader - Compliance Monitoring the LMP may be amended by the consent holder to improve management of earthworks and land fill operation and ensure the conditions of consent are complied with.
-In addition to the requirement for endorsement from the Independent Review Panel, the revised LMP and the name of the person preparing or reviewing any part of the LM and their qualification shall be provided to Canterbury Regional Council, Attention: Regional Leader - Compliance Monitoring for approval.
-Once approved, the amendments shall be deemed to be part of the LMP.

-- 22. A copy of the LMP shall be made available to all persons authorised to carry out activities on the site. - 23.
+- 21. With the agreement of the Waimakariri District Council Planning Manager and Canterbury Regional Council Attention: Regional Leader Compliance Monitoring the LMP may be amended by the consent holder to improve management of the quarryearthworks and land fill operation and ensure the conditions of consent are complied with.
+AsideIn addition to the requirement for endorsement from the Independent Review Panel, the revised LMP and the name of the person preparing or reviewing any part of the LMPLM and their qualification shall be provided to Canterbury Regional Council, Attention: Regional Leader Compliance Monitoring for approval.
+Once approved, the amendments shall be deemed to be part of the LMP. - 22.
+A copy of the LMP shall be made available to all persons authorised to carry out activities on the site. - 23.
 The LMP may be prepared, submitted and approved on a partial basis (ie on an individual management plan basis) in order to meet the requirements of other conditions of this consent. - 24.
 Where there is a conflict between the LMP and the consent conditions, the consent conditions shall prevail.

-Peer Review Panel
+Independent Peer Review Panel

-- 25. The Consent Holder shall establish, at its own cost, a Peer Review Panel, to review the design, construction, operation, and after-care of the Landfill and all relevant management plans and drawings required under RC215276, CRC214073, CRC214074, CRC214075, CRC214076, and CRC214077 that are required to be approved by Council to assess whether or not the design meets relevant industry and professional standards and work is undertaken by appropriately qualified personnel in accordance with good practice.
-The Peer Review Panel shall operate in accordance with the scope of responsibilities set out in Schedule 3 attached to this consent and comprise at least two independent persons who shall be:
+25. The Consent Holder shall establish, at its own cost, an Independenta Peer Review Panel, to review the design, construction, operation, and after-care of the Landfill and all relevant management plans and drawings required under RC215276, CRC214073, CRC214074, CRC214075, CRC214076, and CRC214077 that are required to be approved by Council to assess whether or not the design meets relevant industry and professional standards and work is undertaken by appropriately qualified personnel in accordance with good practice.
+The Independent Peer Review Panel shall operate in accordance with the scope of responsibilities set out in Schedule 3 attached to this consent and comprise at least two independent persons who shall be:

+a. independent of the Consent Holder;
-- a. experienced in landfill design, construction, and management;

-- b. experienced in landfill geotechnical, groundwater and surface water aspects;

-- c. recognised by their peers as having such experience, knowledge, and skill; and

-- d. approved in writing by Waimakariri District Council and Canterbury Regional Council.
+- ba. experienced in landfill design, construction, and management; - eb. experienced in landfill geotechnical, groundwater and surface water aspects; - dc. recognised by their peers as having such experience, knowledge, and skill; and - ed. approved in writing by Waimakariri District Council and Canterbury Regional Council.

-- 26. Prior to submission of any document in relation to landfill waste containment, landfill waste management and land filling for the approval of Canterbury Regional Council, Attention: Regional Leader Compliance Monitoring the Consent Holder shall obtain and provide written comment and endorsement from the Peer Review Panel.
+26. Prior to submission of any document in relation to landfill waste containment, landfill waste management and land filling for the approval of Canterbury Regional Council, Attention: Regional Leader - Compliance Monitoring the Consent Holder shall obtain and provide written comment and endorsement from the Peer Review Panel.

-- 27. The Peer Review Panel shall prepare a six monthly report for the Consent Holder on the adequacy of the following matters:
+26.27.
+The Independent Peer Review Panel shall prepare an annuala six monthly report for the Consent Holder on the adequacy of the following matters:

-- PRP membership and deliberations
+- a. managementPRP membership and monitoring plans; deliberations

-- matters reviewed and reported
+- b. site preparation, including hydrogeological and matters reviewed and reported

 - approvals given

-- geotechnical investigations
+- geotechnical issues; investigations

-- engineering final design
+- c. linerengineering final design and

-- construction activity
+- construction and use of on-site materials; activity

-- construction quality assurance
+- •\\\d. water control, including stormwater and construction quality assurance

 - lining system performance

 - landfill waste pile stability

 - land movement and stability

 - landfill waste containment

-- leachate containment and collection